luc-blaeser/gcbench/README.md

 ## QR Code (Motoko Perf Test)

-Taken from the Motoko performance tests:
+Taken from the Motoko performance tests.
+Computes 3 test QR codes and shows them.

-20 iterations of:
-- Compute 3 QR codes and show them
+(Note: For repeated iterations, the test case without GC (`no` GC) fails with the error message "IC0503: Canister ... trapped explicitly: could not perform remote call", see also above.)

 Minor code adjustment for benchmark integration.